ipCrazy/brain/README.md

 Would you like to use App Router? (recommended) **YES**
 Would you like to use Turbopack for `next dev`?  **NO**
 Would you like to customize the import alias (`@/*` by default)? **NO**

+### Edit files for first use

+App/page.tsx ---> clean or return h1 ( Hello world )
+global.css ---> add some padding to visualise changes